 4. You can then prepare the VM using the following command.
-This step will prepare a Ubuntu VM called pynq\vm on your Virtual Box.
-For this VM, username and password are both defaulted to vagrant.
+This step will prepare a Ubuntu VM called pynq_ubuntu<version> on your Virtual Box.
 The Ubuntu packages on the VM will be updated during this process; the Ubuntu desktop will also be installed so you can install Xilinx software later.